Introduction

 Dear [Contractor’s Name],

 Thank you for submitting your proposal for [Project Name].
 We were particularly impressed with [specific aspect of their proposal].
-Although we have decided to move forward with another contractor, we greatly appreciate the time and effort you invested in your proposal.
+Although we have decided to move forward with another contractor, we truly appreciate the time and effort you put into your proposal.

-We recognize the dedication and thoughtfulness you brought to the table, and we encourage you to bid on our future projects.
-Your innovative ideas and thorough research are highly valued, and we look forward to potentially working together in the future.
+We recognize the dedication and thoughtfulness you brought, and we encourage you to bid on our future projects.
+Your innovative ideas and thorough research are highly valued, and we look forward to possibly working together in the future.

 Thank you once again for your hard work and commitment.